 This is how I pack pastel paintings.
 I have had no issues with this method, the artwork arrives at the destination safely and in perfect condition.
-Here you can see the creation of the munsterlander dog portrait and double dog portrait
+Here you can see the creation of the double dog portrait

 The main thing about posting pastel artwork is that for the piece to arrive in the same condition it leaves your studio it should be flat packed.
 I know some artists roll them in tubes with great success but after spending many hours on my art I would rather pay extra and post it this way.
 This piece is 12×16 inches so for extra sturdiness it was mounted with archival cream mountboard.
 This will add stability to the artwork during posting.
 Even better when it has a backing board but on this occasion I didn’t have one.